libavg/libavg/sphinxdoc/basenodes.rst

             .. deprecated:: 1.5
                 Use :func:`connectEventHandler()` instead.

-        :param DivNode parent:

-            A :py:class:`DivNode` that the newly constructed Node should be appended to.
+        .. py:attribute:: id

+            A unique identifier that can be used to reference the node, for instance using :py:meth:`Player.getElementByID`.
+Read-only.

+        .. py:attribute:: parent

+            A :py:class:`DivNode` that the node will become a child of.
+Equivalent to calling :py:meth:`DivNode.appendChild` directly after construction.

         .. py:attribute:: active